fcdoc/doc/en/flashduty/mixin/alert_integration/nightingale.md

 - You must have permission to modify **System Configuration => Global Notifications** or **Alert Management => Alert Rules**.
 - Your Nightingale server must be able to access the domain name api.flascat.cloud and push the alert to the external network.

-## Supported Versions
+## Step 1: Configure Alertmanager

 This article is suitable for **Nightingale V5 and V6** versions.

 ## Operation Steps

-### In Flashduty:
+### In Flashduty

-You can obtain an integrated push address through the following two methods, either one is acceptable.
+You can obtain an integration push address through the following two methods.
+Choose either one.

 #### Use Proprietary Integration